iop-alliance/OpenKnowHow/README.md

 ### History

+From October 2024 till June 2025 (9 months),
+we are funded by [NGI Search], as the _Open Hardware Search_ project.

 In May 2024,
 OKH LOSH was re-incorporated by its spiritual mother - the [Internet of Production Alliance][IoPA] (formerly _MakerNet Alliance_) -